 Investments are recorded at fair value based upon quoted market prices.
-The related dividend and interest income is recorded as unrestricted income in the statements of activities.
-Unrealized gains are recorded as investment income net of related expenses in the accompanying statements of activities.
+Investment return includes dividend, interest and realized and unrealized gains and losses on investments carried at fair value.
+Investment return is recorded as income without donor restrictions in the statements of activities.

-The Board has designated the investment income to be used for student scholarships.
+The Board has designated investment income to be used for student scholarships.